teamdeeson/codex/docs/working-at-deeson/new-starter-pay.md

-# Pay for new starters
+# Pay for new starters.

 We want everyone to be paid fairly and sustainably for their work at Deeson.
 We want the process of how pay is set and changed to be as transparent as possible.